 Clearstream is exposed to financial risks mainly in the form of credit risk.
-On a smaller scale, there is also market price risk from cash investments and liquidity risks.
-The exposure to the above-mentioned risks is mitigated through the existence of effective control measures.
+On a smaller scale, there is also market price risk from cash investments and pension funds and liquidity risk.
+Exposure to the above-mentioned risks is mitigated through the existence of effective control measures.